LeRon McCoy

-LeRon Terrell McCoy (born January 24, 1982) is a former American football wide receiver.
-He was originally drafted by the Arizona Cardinals in the seventh round of the 2005 NFL Draft.
-He played college football at Indiana University of Pennsylvania.

-He was also a member of the San Francisco 49ers, Houston Texans, and California Redwoods.
+LeRon Terrell McCoy (born January 24, 1982) is an American former professional football wide receiver.
+He played college football for the IUP Crimson Hawks and was selected by the Arizona Cardinals of the National Football League (NFL) in the seventh round of the 2005 NFL draft.
+He was also a member of the San Francisco 49ers, Houston Texans of the NFL, and the California Redwoods of the United Football League (UFL).
+He is the older brother of former NFL running back LeSean McCoy.

-Early years
+Early life

 McCoy attended Harrisburg High School in his freshman year.
-He then attended Bishop McDevitt High School, from his sophomore year to his senior year.
+He then attended Bishop McDevitt High School from his sophomore year to his senior year.
 He lettered three times in football.

 College career

 McCoy attended Indiana University of Pennsylvania.
 McCoy saw limited time as a reserve in his true freshman season in 2001 before breaking out with 30 catches for 640 yards and eight touchdowns as a 13-game starter in 2002.
 He had 36 receptions for 521 yards and six touchdowns as a junior in 2003 and 36 receptions for 701 yards and 10 touchdowns as a senior in 2004.

 He finished his college career with 110 receptions for 2,096 yards (19.1 yards per rec. avg.), and 25 touchdowns.
 His 110 receptions rank eighth on the school's career record list.